• Skip to main content

 Flash fry the sweet potatoes until crispy on the outside in the same oil, then set aside.

-Tumeric garlic and lemongrass frying in a wok with oil
+Lemongrass and garlic in a wok with oil.

 Separate the lemongrass and garlic from the marinated drumsticks and giblets.
 Reuse the cooking oil (or replace with 3 tbsp new oil) to fry the lemongrass and garlic for 30 seconds.